Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Introduction

-Various ways to optimize noise for differential privacy have been previously explored. \citet{ghosh2012universally} search for discrete noise that maximise the utility by in the Bayesian framework under $(\epsilon,0)$-differential privacy.
-They establish that the truncated geometric mechanism is best suited to minimise accuracy loss in count queries. \citet{gupte2010universally} minimize the worst-case cost (minimax) for single query mechanisms in $(\ep,0)$-DP.
-They establish that like the previous work, the geometric mechanism optimizes the utility. \citet{qin2022differential2} consider necessary conditions for general discrete distributions to satisfy either $(\ep,0)$-DP or $(\ep,\de)$-DP.
-In the extended version, \citet{qin2022differential}, they optimize the Wasserstein distance between the mechanism's input and output distributions, and show that a discrete staircase distribution is optimal.
+\textbf {Related Work: } Various ways to optimize noise for differential privacy have been previously explored. \citet{ghosh2012universally} show that for a wide variety of loss functions, the geometric mechanism (discrete Laplace) minimizes the expected Bayesian loss under $\epsilon$-DP, regardless of what prior is used. \citet{gupte2010universally} prove a similar result, showing that the geometric mechanism optimizes the minimax loss under $\epsilon$-DP. \citet{qin2022differential2} consider necessary conditions for general discrete distributions to satisfy either $(\ep,0)$-DP or $(\ep,\de)$-DP.
+In the extended version of their paper, they optimize the Wasserstein distance between the mechanism's input and output distributions, and show that a discrete staircase distribution is optimal \citep{qin2022differential}.

-\citet{geng2015optimal} focus on the minimization of loss function in $(\ep,0)$-DP, particularly the mean absolute error and mean squared error losses.
-They established an optimal noise-adding mechanism which they call the staircase mechanism. \citet{geng2015approx} consider optimizing the same loss functions in $(\ep,\de)$-DP, and found that discrete Laplace and uniform noise were nearly optimal in the high privacy regime. \citet{SORIACOMAS2013200} construct an optimal data-independent noise adding mechanism under $\ep$-DP, where the optimality is measured by moving the most probability mass towards zero.
+\citet{geng2015optimal} focus on the minimization of loss functions in $(\ep,0)$-DP, with particular emphasis on the mean absolute error and mean squared error losses.
+They established an optimal noise-adding mechanism which they call the staircase mechanism. \citet{geng2015approx} consider optimizing the same loss functions in $(\ep,\de)$-DP, and found that in the high privacy regime, the discrete Laplace and uniform noise were nearly optimal for the mean absolute error and mean squared error losses. \citet{SORIACOMAS2013200} construct an optimal data-independent noise-adding mechanism under $\ep$-DP, where the optimality is measured by moving the most probability mass towards zero.
 Their solution results in a staircase distribution, similar to \citet{geng2015optimal}.
+In the setting of $\ep$-local-DP, a stronger form of differential privacy than the one considered in this paper, \citet{kairouz2016extremal} showed that for any sub-linear utility function, there exists a staircase mechanism which maximizes this utility.